DNA Frequently Asked Questions

 DNA cards can be requested two ways.
-The quickest way is to fill out the online order form at www.shorhtorn.org, the online order form can be under Forms and Submit DNA.
+The quickest way is to fill out the online order form at on the website.
 Cards can also be requested by calling the office.

 - Blood cards from Zoetis, AGI, etc. are acceptable and will not be charged any additional lab fees.